nataliepoorcreations/Wine_Reviews_Project/technology.md

 # Technologies Used
 ## Data Cleaning and Analysis
 Beginnning with a csv, data will be cleaned into a database that will display the inforamtion in an easy to read format.
+Used webscraping to gather data from Vinio.com for additional wine data.

 ## Database Storage
 Using SQL to create the schema that will mimic our final database structure.